 - Select Networking

-- Change the maximum meeting duration (in seconds).
+- Adjust the maximum and minimum meeting duration (in seconds).

-In a Networking meeting, the blue “Connect” button shows up at the bottom of the screen.
+In a Networking meeting, the blue Connect button shows up at the top right corner of the screen.
 The purpose of this button is to give users the ability to quickly and easily exchange contact information, similar to exchanging business cards at a physical event.

 If both people click Connect, a connection registers.
-When a connection registers, both people will see the others’ contact info in their event summary at the end of the event.
+When a connection registers, both people will see the others’ contact info on Connections tab of their Profile.

 Attendees will not know if the other person clicked Connect until the end of the event.
 The purpose is to allow users to unawkwardly avoid giving out their contact information if they do not wish to.

-Note: Organisers can see how many connections were made at an event in the Event Summary report.
+Note: Organizers can see how many connections were made at an event in the Event Summary report.